mina-tang/RecipeForSuccess/index.md

 This looks good!
 But we didn't account for a lot of possible confounding variables influencing our results.
 To avoid this, we use propensity score matching. 😃
-For each genre we matched movies of this genre movies with similar characteristic of an other genre.
+For each genre we matched movies of this genre movies with similar characteristic of another genre.
 Then, we can compare the average effect (ATE) this genre has on the adjusted box office revenue and on the average rating.

 <iframe src="assets/plots/matching_genre_revenue.html" width="750px" height="450px" frameborder="0" position="relative"></iframe>

 Woow, this is interesting!
 Now we can see that Romance and Relationship is the genre which has on average the highest effect on the adjusted box office revenue.
 Maybe Gertrude should consider participating in a Romance or Relationship movie.
-I'm sure this would suite her well. 😊
+I'm sure this would suit her well. 😊

 ## Box Office Hit or Critics' Darling?
 Can a Movie Have It All?
 --> to be good or to be successful